How These Female Engineers Reinvented The Bra

 Taking The Entrepreneur Plunge

 “I am a total mountain girl,” gushes McKeen, who grew up in Selma, Oregon.
-As a child, she helped her woodworker father build a cabin and the various pieces of furniture that went in it.
+As a child, she often worked alongside her woodworker father, who built a cabin and the various pieces of furniture that went in it.

 “I really grew up with a lot of creative freedom and kind of a do-it-yourself [mentality],” she says.
 That adventurous spirit, holds McKeen, is what invariably led her to strike out on her own in Silicon Valley.

 As a Stanford University undergrad, McKeen studied social anthropology, with a heavy emphasis on qualitative methodology (which ended up being a helpful precursor to her eventual consumer research).
+Following graduation, she worked in an operational capacity evaluating startups at a San Francisco-based private equity firm from 2008 until 2011.
 She also attended Stanford Business School as a Sloan Fellow.
-Following graduation, she worked in an operational capacity evaluating startups at a San Francisco-based private equity firm from 2008 until 2011.

 It was during this time that McKeen, having visited various doctors for back issues, decided to investigate whether there were alternative solutions to the brassiere.